michael-brade/derby-select2/README.md

-# Select2 component for Derby JS
+# Select2 component for DerbyJS

 This is a [DerbyJS](http://github.com/derbyjs/derby) component for jQuery Select2 4.0.